codingbelief/arm-architecture-reference-manual-for-armv8-a/chapter_d4/d42_2_controlling_address_translation_stages.md

 * The PA size, for a VMSAv8-64 stage 1 translation.
 * 40 bits, for a VMSAv8-32 stage 1 translation.

+> **NOTE:**
+Programming VTCR_EL2.T0SZ to a value smaller than the effective minimum value shown in Table D4-6 can never provide support for a larger address range than the range given by the effective minimum value, because the stage 1 output address will give an Address size fault if it is larger than either:
+* The PA size, for a VMSAv8-64 stage 1 translation.
+* 40 bits, for a VMSAv8-32 stage 1 translation.

 #### Atomicity of register changes on changing virtual machine
 From the viewpoint of software executing at Non-secure EL1 or EL0, when there is a switch from one virtual machine to another, the registers that control or affect address translation must be changed atomically.
 This applies